There’s something special about opening a neatly wrapped gift. Before you even see what’s inside, the wrapping sets the mood.

 3. Fold the Other Side Over with a Clean Seam

 Now for the tricky part.
 This side needs to overlap the first side by about half an inch.
 Fold the raw edge under itself before laying it down.
-This creates a finished look instead of showing the paper’s cut edge.

 Here’s the secret: Double-sided tape goes under this folded edge.
 It disappears completely when pressed down.